CombatExtended-Continued/CombatExtended/README.md

 *Incomplete implementation

+## Incompatibilities
+- **All Your Base**: Interferes with CE's modifications to base projectile definitions, and will prevent any CE weapons from firing

 ## Contributing Your Patches
 - We welcome patches for any and all third-party mods!
 - You can either submit a pull request, or just raise an issue to ask one of our regular contributors for help